databrickslabs/remorph/core/src/main/scala/com/databricks/labs/remorph/preprocessor/README.md

  - Jinga allows the user to change the delimiters for the templates from the default `{{ }}` to anything else.
 Hence lexical tricks are used such that we can still use an ANTLR based lexer as the basis of the preprocessor.
- - In many cases the templates will be used in place of say, _expressions_, and therefore we can just accept a special token such as say: `NINJAEXPR: '{{}}' ;`.
+ - In many cases the templates will be used in place of say, _expressions_, and therefore we can just accept a special token: `NINJAEXPR: 'Jinga_' [0-9]+ ;`.
    - However, we are going to find both statement and expression templates located in places where the current SQL parser will not expect them.
 In the example above, the statement template `{% for payment_method in payment_methods -%}` is located in the middle of a SQL statement.
 In this case we would need to allow templates to occur anywhere in the parse in violation of the normal syntax rules.
-That is essentionally, not viable.
  - Jinga allows line statements, also with the prefix being configurable.
 Hence, we need to be able to handle them too.
 Typically, they would start with a single prefix such as `# for item in seq`, and the entire line is a ninja statement.
  - There is nothing stopping a user from stuffing variables with actual SQL statements.
-We will probably draw a line at supporting that.
+We will probably draw a line at supporting that, although when translating say an entire DBT project, we will likely find the definition of the variables and they would then be translated naturally.
  - Macros can contain bits of SQL code, which we may be able to attempt to translate by trying different entry points into the SQL parser.
-However, this is not guaranteed to be successful as literalyl anything can be put anywhere in macros
+However, this is not guaranteed to be successful as literally anything can be put anywhere in macros.
  - There are macros that do things like add or not add commas at the ends for loops of text generation.
 We can cater for this using the generally accepted practice of allow trailing commas in sequences, so we can accept partial lists of columns, for example.

-## Approaches to handling templates
+## Major alternatives to handling templates

 We should first note that our template handler/preprocessor is not expanding the templates, but locating them and translating embedded SQL.
-The templates themselves will be left in place, and the translated SQL will be adorned with them.
-We are writing a XXX SQL plus DBT to Databricks SQL plus DBT, such that users will then maintain the Databricks SQL alongside their templates.
+The templates themselves will be left in place, and the translated SQL will be adorned with them exactly as it was before transpilation.

+In other words we are writing a XXX SQL plus DBT to Databricks SQL plus DBT, such that users will then maintain the Databricks SQL alongside their templates.

 We therefore have the following approaches:

 ### Lexing and Placeholding

+This is the proposed approach.

-As there are few constructs in the templates, we can lex the raw input, store the gathered tokens, and replace them with a single token identifying the template.
-The TSQL grammars then need only look for simple template references and not have to worry about the template syntax itself.
-The pre-processor here becomes more of a controller in that it can transform pieces of the input text by calling the source dialect transpiler and the code generator for each component of the source text.
+As there are few constructs in the templates, we can lex the raw input, store the gathered template elements, and replace them with a single token identifying the template element.

+The SQL grammars then need only look for simple template references and not have to worry about the template syntax itself.
 However, the grammars for the source dialects will need to be modified to accept the template tokens at strategic points in the parse.
+We note that it may not be possible to cover 100% of the esoteric uses of templates, but we can cover the majority.
+The existing system for handling parsing errors will generate code that shows why we could not parse what looked like SQL but the template was used in a place where it is impossible to parse it.

 #### Advantages

- - The lexer and parser are not burdened with the template syntax
+ - The existing lexers and parsers are not burdened with the template syntax
- - The lexer and parser can be used with a few modifications
+ - The lexers, parsers and code generator can be used with a few small modifications

 #### Disadvantages